This is a named option within the Engineering Mechanics MS.

 Depth Requirement6

-At least 2 courses (6 credits) must numbered 700 or above in mechanics, from the following list:
+At least 2 courses (6 credits) must be numbered 700 or above in mechanics, from the following list:

 Any E M A course except E M A 790, E M A 890, or E M A 990.